Sipaa-Projects/soapine/README.md

 #### Prerequisites

-In order to build Limine, the following programs have to be installed: common UNIX tools (also known as `coreutils`),
+In order to build Soapine, the following programs have to be installed: common UNIX tools (also known as `coreutils`),
 `GNU make`, `grep`, `sed`, `find`, `awk`, `gzip`, `nasm`, `mtools` (optional, necessary to build `limine-uefi-cd.bin`).